 For example, most providers offer video lessons to explain concepts.
 Some providers take this to the next level in different ways.
 During e-GMAT's recorded lessons, the instructor’s voice explains the material in the slideshow slowly and clearly, reducing the chance of students becoming lost or confused.

 We were particularly impressed by Kaplan, which offers a wide range of resources including a large question bank and access to the GMAT Channel (a platform with optional video lessons).
 Most notable is the Real Test Day Experience feature, where Kaplan allows you to take a practice exam at your actual testing center so that you can learn what to expect.

 We gave preference to providers that offer thoughtful tools and features to improve your study experience and score.
-After hours of comparison we found two prep course providers (one took top spot for live online and self-paced) to help you ace your GMAT prep.
+After hours of comparison we found four prep course providers (one took top spot for live online and self-paced) to help you ace your GMAT prep.

 For example, the lesson on critical reasoning provides thorough explanations about how questions based on inference will differ from other question types found in the exam.
 We appreciate that Veritas videos spend time explaining the differences between question types and the appropriate strategies for answering them.
 Other providers, such as e-GMAT, leaned more toward content review.
 While content is important, we valued the addition of strategy-centered training from Veritas.